bemson/salt/README.md

-# Flow
+# Flow (NextGen _EXPERIMENTAL_)
 by Bemi Faison

-version X.X (nextgen)
+version 0.X (nextgen)
 (7/4/11)

-## NextGen Branch (EXPERIMENTAL)

 ## DESCRIPTION

 Flow is a JavaScript framework that lets you define and execute related functions.
 Flow is designed to reduce code complexity, redundancy, and concurrency, for confident web development.

-The NextGen branch is an extensible version of Flow, which will serve as a platform for rich customizations.
+_The NextGen branch will provide an extensible platform for customizing Flow, and is under development._

 ### Packages